OpenHV/ladder/.docker/README.md

 The entire architecture can be set up in containerized environment using Docker images.

 The following instructions only cover the Ladder and tournament website services.
-If you want to run an OpenRA game server with additional convenience features, check out the [game server docs](./ladder_server/README.md).
+If you want to run an OpenHV game server with additional convenience features, check out the [game server docs](./ladder_server/README.md).

 These instructions expect you to know the basics of Docker and the Docker CLI.